SHARE

 MVPs can be grouped into two main categories: Low-Fidelity and High-Fidelity.
 Each serves different purposes depending on your stage of development and available resources.

-Low-fidelity MVPs are quick, cost-effective, and easy to create.
+LOW-FIDELITY MVPS are quick, cost-effective, and easy to create.
 They’re typically simple prototypes, such as sketches, wireframes, or basic models, aimed at testing core features and gathering feedback.

 They’re great for:

-High-fidelity MVPs are closer to the final product in terms of design and functionality.
+HIGH-FIDELITY MVPS are closer to the final product in terms of design and functionality.
 They’re more complex, take longer to build, and are more expensive.

 These MVPs help: